Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

-To indicate how much closer the emulated precipitation is to the CPM output than the GCM precipitation, \autoref{fig:CPM-GCM-60km-dist} compares statistics of precipitation on the GCM's coarse grid between the GCM output and conservatively regridded Diffusion-GCM and CPM output.
-The emulator produces a similar distribution of intensities to the CPM at this coarser scale right up to around the maximum coarsened CPM value from the test set, about 120mm/day (panel (a)).
-The distribution of GCM precipitation, however, has an exaggerated tail for values larger than about 50 mm/day.
-The biases in the mean and standard deviation are much smaller for the emulator than for the GCM, particularly in grid boxes covering upland areas and near the western and southern coasts (\autoref{fig:CPM-GCM-60km-dist}(b) and~(c)).
+The more realistic physics of the CPM compared to a GCM leads to changes in precipitation at coarse-scales as well as adding fine-scale detail.
+To indicate the emulator's skill in matching this large-scale change by the CPM, Figure~\ref{fig:CPM-GCM-60km-dist} compares statistics of precipitation on the GCM's coarse grid between the GCM output and conservatively regridded CPMGEM\_GCM and CPM output.
+The emulator produces a similar distribution of intensities to the CPM at this coarser scale right up to around the maximum coarsened CPM value from the test set, about 120 mm/day (panel (a)).
+The distribution of GCM precipitation, however, has a heavier tail for values larger than about 50 mm/day.
+The biases in the mean and standard deviation relative to the CPM are much smaller for the emulator than for the GCM, particularly in grid boxes covering upland areas, on parts of the western coast and in the English Channel (Figure~\ref{fig:CPM-GCM-60km-dist}(b) and~(c)).